bobbytonylowe/ML-lead-like_prediction/README.md

 # Model, predict and solve
-- This is a classification model used to predict the required solution.
+- This is a classification and regression model used to predict the required solution.
 - Supervised learning technique as the training of the model is with a given dataset.

 # Possible algorithms